TeddyWang0202/recommendation_system/README.md

 The main purpose here is to convey the concept and tutorial.

-If one wants to access my web-log, online article content data, please contact me :). (a26006587@gmail.com)
+If one wants to access web-log, online article content data, please contact me :). (a26006587@gmail.com)

 This project includes several factorization models in recommendation system and natural language processing.